Major Capital Improvements

 - Phase 2 Design initiated August 2020

-- Phase 2 Construction advertisement expected February 2021
+- Phase 2 Construction advertisement completed February 2021

 Forest Lakes Boulevard Project

-Pinellas County is conducting a large roadway project in Oldsmar to reconstruct and widen County Road 667/Forest Lakes Boulevard beginning west of Pine Avenue and extending west of Racetrack Road.
-The County owns the road and associated right-of-way where some of the City utilities reside and are in conflict with the Project.
-The City contribution to the Project will include relocating the utilities within the right-of-way.
+Pinellas County conducted a large roadway project in Oldsmar to reconstruct and widen County Road 667/Forest Lakes Boulevard - beginning west of Pine Avenue and extending west of Racetrack Road.
+The County owns the road and associated right-of-way, where some of the City utilities reside in conflict with the Project.
+The City contribution to the Project included relocating the utilities within the right-of-way.
+This project was completed in August of 2021.

 Climate Resiliency Plan

 In April 2020, the City Council approved consulting services, provided by WSP USA, to assist in the creation of a Climate Resiliency Plan for Oldsmar by incorporating the priorities and core values of our community.
-The plan will help the City provide a greater understanding of local and regional climate risks, identify opportunities to prepare for those changes, educate residents and businesses about risks and adaptation options, and build the City's capacity to include climate data in decision-making.
-This effort will provide an actionable plan to continue the City's historical commitment to sustainability, with the goal of improved quality of life for Oldsmar residents through awareness and better preparedness.
+The plan helps the City provide a greater understanding of local and regional climate risks, identify opportunities to prepare for those changes, educate residents and businesses about risks and adaptation options, and build the City's capacity to include climate data in decision-making.
+This effort provides an actionable plan to continue the City's historical commitment to sustainability, with the goal of improved quality of life for Oldsmar residents through awareness and better preparedness.
 The City received a $75,000 grant to contribute to this effort from the Florida Department of Environmental Protection for Resilient Coastlines.
-The planning process will take a year to complete.
-If you would like to learn more visit the Resilient Oldsmar website.
+The planning process took a year to complete.
+The plan was finalized in July of 2021.
+If you would like to learn more, visit the Resilient Oldsmar website.

 Burbank Road Extension

-The Burbank Road Extension project [also known as Douglas/Burbank Road Extension in Oldsmar (Phase 1)] involves the construction of Burbank Road from Tampa Road, crossing through the CSX Transportation (railroad) right-of-way, to Douglas Road.
-In addition to the roadway, the project includes curb & gutter, storm sewer, sanitary sewer, a 10-foot wide pedestrian trail and a sidewalk.
-The construction of this project is principally funded through a $1.5 million State Economic Development Transportation Fund grant.
-The Engineer of Record that prepared the construction plans is George F. Young.
-Keystone Excavators will be the contractor for the project.
-DRMP will be providing Construction Engineering Inspection services.
-Construction is expected to begin October 2020, and the estimated project completion is August 2021.
+The Burbank Road Extension project [also known as Douglas/Burbank Road Extension in Oldsmar (Phase 1)] involved the construction of Burbank Road from Tampa Road, crossing through the CSX Transportation (railroad) right-of-way, to Douglas Road.
+In addition to the roadway, the project included curb & gutter, storm sewer, sanitary sewer, a 10-foot wide pedestrian trail and a sidewalk.
+The construction of this project was principally funded through a $1.5 million State Economic Development Transportation Fund grant.
+The Engineer of Record that prepared the construction plans was George F. Young.
+Keystone Excavators were the contractor for the project.
+DRMP provided Construction Engineering Inspection services.
+Construction began in October of 2020.
+The project was completed in September of 2021.